-This week, I am up in the mountains east of San Diego writing my new book, The Marketing Guide for Financial Advisors, so I’m excited to feature a guest post from Jake Wagner, host of the podcast, Digital Marketing for Financial Planners.
+This week I’m excited to feature a guest post from Jake Wagner, host of the podcast, Digital Marketing for Financial Planners.
 Jake and I are both passionate about embracing a niche, but he has a new way of thinking about your niche: by using avatars!

 An avatar is a fancy term for an icon that represents a person.
 In this case, the avatar (or persona) represents your ideal client.
 By thinking about your target clients in terms of who they are instead of what they are, it’s easier to understand what motivates them and why they choose to work with you.
 I hope you enjoy the guest post.
 Next week, I’ll give step-by-step instructions to create avatars for your own ideal client types!